TnTech-ECE/CapstoneStarterRepo/README.md

 ### [Reports](/Reports)
   - [Project Proposal](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Reports/Project%20Proposal%20Revisions.pdf) :the initial document for the project where the problem is defined and the goals for the project.
   - [Conceptual Design and Planning](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Reports/Conceptual%20Design%20and%20Planning%20Final.pdf) :gives a more detailed solution to the problem as well as subsystem breakdowns and a projected timeline and budget.
+  - [Final Presentation](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Reports/Drone%20Tracker%20IAB%20Presentation%20Final.pdf) :a pdf version of the PowerPoint presentation given to the Advisory Board that showcases the entire project and contains video links to project demonstrations.
+  - [Poster](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/main/Reports/Poster.pdf) :showcases the entire project.
+Was displayed at the senior design expo and will be framed in Brown Hall.
+  - [Lessons Learned Presentations](/Reports/Lessons-Learned-Presentations) :folder contains a few of the team's individual lessons learned PowerPoint presentations and contain things that went wrong and advice for future students.

 ### [Documentation](/Documentation)
 All documentation for the project is included in the above folder.
 Documentation includes all schematics, images, models, BOM, and designs used in the project.